 According to U.S. Mint records, there were 12,000 circulation strike Morgan silver dollars struck for 1895, and 880 Proof specimens struck.
 However, research has accounted for 750 to 800 of the 1895 Morgans, all of them, Proofs.
 What baffles the experts is, where did 12,000 plus coins go?

 Numismatic scholars do not agree amongst each other with how or why the 12,000 circulation strike specimens of the 1895 Morgan silver dollar have vanished.
 Most scholars believe that the Mint never produced the coins in the first place and that this notation in the Mint accounting ledgers is an error.
 Some believe that the coins were minted, but as the Treasury Department melted hundreds of millions of coins throughout the years, some believe that the 12,000 unaccounted-for 1895 coins were melted.
 Another theory proposes that the coins were lost at sea in a shipwreck.
 Which theory is correct, we will never know.
 But we do know that this is the rarest of all Morgan dollars.

 The Morgan Dollar is so-called because George T. Morgan designed it.
 When it first came out, it was an unpopular coin frequently derided as the "Buzzard Dollar" because of the shape of the eagle's head and its scrawny appearance.
 The coin was also derisively called a "cartwheel" for its large size and weight.
 The proper numismatic term for the coin type is the "Liberty Head" silver dollar.

 Although the Morgan Dollar wasn't very popular when it first came out, we know today that it is one of the most popular coin types in the entire U.S. coinage series.
-This is simply due to the fact that United States Mint made almost a billion Morgan silver dollars between 1878 and 1921.
+This is simply because the United States Mint made almost a billion Morgan silver dollars between 1878 and 1921.
 In February of 1878, a law called the Bland-Allison Act was passed by Congress requiring the Treasury to buy between two and four million troy ounces of silver per month.
 The Treasury had to do something with all this silver, so it had the Mint produce the Liberty Head, or Morgan, silver dollars.